-***Updated: November 13, 2018***
+***Updated: November 20th, 2020***

-One worried observer of this trend was John Breeding, who had broken into the gambling business by developing a machine that automatically shuffled cards with mechanical fingers.
-These multiple deck shoes were threatening to shuffle his company Shuffle Master permanently to the sidelines.
-He knew that if his fledgling company was to survive he would need a good single-deck game that he could sell to casinos: “Let It Ride” was born.
+One worried observer of this trend was John Breeding, who broke into the gaming business by developing a machine that automatically shuffled cards using mechanical fingers.
+Now these multiple deck shoes were threatening to permanently sweep his company Shuffle Master to the sidelines.
+He knew survival of his fledgling enterprise would require a good single-deck game that could be sold to establishments and Let It Ride was subsequently born.

 - Possible flush

 - Four high to a straight, needing one to complete it